Five Hiking Water Bottles Standing on a Trail Map Table in a Forest

 Pros

-Compresses down to the size of a pocket when empty.
+Compresses down to the size of a deck of cards when empty, freeing up massive pack space.

 Cons

-• Field Note: If the taste of plastic bothers you, try filling the bottle with a water-and-baking-soda solution (1 teaspoon per liter) and letting it sit overnight before your first real use.
-This heavily reduces the off-taste straight out of the box.
-Additionally, drying a collapsible flask can be notoriously frustrating.
-To speed up the process and prevent mold, prop the HydraPak open while it dries using a clean kitchen whisk or a rolled-up paper towel.
+Beginner Care Tip: If the taste of plastic bothers you, try filling the bottle with a water-and-baking-soda solution (1 teaspoon per liter) and letting it sit overnight before your first real use.
+To dry the bottle and prevent mildew, prop it open using a clean kitchen utensil or a rolled-up paper towel to ensure the inside dries fully.

 4. The Peace-of-Mind Pick: LifeStraw Go Series